amihaiemil/amihaiemil.github.io/_posts/2019-09-11-objects-are-for-engineers.md

 should be able to read your code and tell what's going on.

 While the above sounds more or less logical, I don't agree with it.
-As you would expect, the most common complaint I hear about OOP is that "it's hard to see through all those abstractions and visualize the graph of objects" -- it's a fair argument and, in this post, I'll try to explain why I don't think that is a problem.
+As you would expect, the most common complaint I hear about OOP is that "it's hard to see through all those abstractions and visualize the graph of objects" -- it's a fair argument and, in this post, I'll try to explain why I don't think that is a real problem.

 <figure class="articleimg">
  <img src="{{page.image}}" alt="Designs on Jerry">